cageymage/PersonalSite/src/content/blog/seb-pt1.md

 ### My Three Golden Rules
 - Someone has already tried to do what you are trying to do, don't reinvent the wheel!
-- The best solution is usually the simplest - "Don't let Perfect be the enemy of Great"
+- The best solution is usually the simplest - don't pre-optimize!
--
+- You _cannot_ solve every problem, all the time.
+It's more important to move forward than it is to find the absolute perfect solution that may not exist!
+"Don't let Perfect be the enemy of Great"